mobilespace/Season3/README.md

 [Github](https://github.com/monte9) • [LinkedIn](https://www.linkedin.com/in/montethakkar)

-Over the last couple years, I have professionally worked as a React Native developer, helping publish two React Native apps on the App Store & Googlg Play Store and have led mobile teams as well.
+Over the last couple years, I have professionally worked as a React Native developer, helping publish two React Native apps on the App Store & Google Play Store and have led mobile teams as well.
 I have also spent extended periods of time working on open source libraries.
 Most notably I maintain the popular [React Native Elements](https://github.com/react-native-training/react-native-elements) repo which is the [most starred UI Toolkit](https://native.directory/stars) for React Native.
 Additionally you can see some of my other React Native work on my [Github profile](https://github.com/Monte9).

 # Season 3 - Curriculum